azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 }
 ```

-Before we move on, we have a new command to be aware of.
-When your root module is using modules then you will need to run a `terraform get`.
+When your root module is using child modules then you will need to run a `terraform get`.
 This will copy the module information locally.
-(If your module is local then it will return immediately.)
+(If your module is already local then it will return immediately.)
 You can then run through the `terraform init` to initalise and pull down any required providers before running the plan and apply stages of the workflow.

 ## Creating a module

 There is more to know about modules, but let's crack on and make one, based on everything we defined in lab 3, i.e. the networking, NSGs, key vault etc.  We'll make a module called scaffold.

-* Copy the `tenant_id` and `object_id` variables out of your root module's variables.tf
+* Copy the `loc`, `tags`m `tenant_id` and `object_id` variables out of your root module's variables.tf
 * Create a new file called `modules/scaffold/variables.tf`
     * Visual Studio Code will automatically create the subfolders
 * Paste the two variables into the scaffold variables.tf